 I don't mean they buy lots of stuff when we go shopping.
 I mean they use up a lot of stuff around the house!

 They eat a lot more now, so a meal cooked for four really does serve only four.
-Six months ago, I could cook a half pound of pasta, feed the four of us for dinner, and still have leftovers for lunch for Marc and me.
+Six months ago, I could cook a half pound of pasta, feed the four of us for dinner, and still have leftovers for lunch for my husband and me.
 No longer.
 I discovered last week that I need to cook the whole one-pound package if I want leftovers for lunch.

 The boys also use up a lot of handsoap in the bathroom.
 (I'll share my trick for cutting down on that later this week.)
 We go through toilet paper and tissue more quickly than before, too.
 (Not that I'm complaining about them being potty trained in the least.
 We can't be done with diapers soon enough!)